US, Philippines Sign Deal On Sharing Military Information - UrduPoint

 It will give the Philippines access to "higher capabilities and big-ticket items" from the United States and "open opportunities to pursue similar agreements with like-minded nations", Philippine Assistant Defence Secretary Arsenio Andolong said.

-Austin and Teodoro also held a ground-breaking ceremony for a "combined coordination centre" inside the Philippine military's headquarters in Manila, but offered few details on its functions.
+Austin and Teodoro also held a ground-breaking ceremony for a combined command and coordination centre inside the Philippine military's headquarters in Manila.

 "This centre will enable real-time information sharing for a common operating picture.
 It will help boost interoperability for many, many years to come," Austin said in a speech.